Could Termites Survive a Nuclear Blast?

 This is because of their excellent radiation tolerance, allowing them to survive environments with high levels of fallout radiation.
 While this is true of adult beetles, their eggs are less resilient and would likely not survive a nuclear explosion.
 The cockroaches, which are most well-known among insects because of their survival abilities under any conditions, breath through tiny holes in the segments of their bodies, helping them survive much less radiation than humans.
 Other insects, such as the Wood Boring Insect and the humble Fruit Fly, did not do as well in earlier tests.
 In comparison, beetles can tolerate 15 times as much radiation as humans.

-Termites are not unlike other insects in that they eat wood and they have an open circulation system.
+INTERESTING FACT - Termites are not unlike other insects in that they eat wood and they have an open circulation system.
 Learn more about the inner workings of termite species in Arizona and how they feed, breed and live.

 For more information about, please visit: Pest-Termite Control Management SolutionsStudy of Flowers and LandscapingNon-GMO FoodHomemade Pest Control SolutionsPest Control TechnologyHistory of Carpet FlooringHistory of Carpet WoolScience of Cleaning and HappinessInformation about Bed BugsHistory of the LocksmithCarpet Cleaning and Water Damage RestorationHistory of Flooring Manufacturing in AmericaHistory of the Garage DoorMechanics of a Garage DoorHistory of PlumbingHomemade Water Filter SystemsThe Mechanics of a Garage DoorDrywood Termites and Dark Rover AntsTermite Control - A Guide for HomeownersCarpet and Flooring InstallationHonesty in PlumbingGarage Door MechanicHistory of Kitchen AppliancesHome Decor IdeasPest Control ServiceTermite Control ServicePesticide, Insecticide and Termiticide